seokjuchung/PoLAr-MAE/README.md

 ## Citing PoLAr-MAE

-If you find this work useful, please cite the following paper:
+If you find this work useful, please consider citing the following paper:

 ```bibtex
 @misc{young2025particletrajectoryrepresentationlearning,